Lanagramme/config/documentations/bash_terminal/notes_terminal_commands.md

-popd => return to previous directory locate [filename] => find filename in the locate database sudo updatedb => update the locate database whatis [command] => explain the command
+cd - => return to previous directory locate [filename] => find filename in the locate database sudo updatedb => update the locate database whatis [command] => explain the command